kshah708/PasswordManager/README.md

 # PasswordManager
-stores password and manages and removes the need for managing passwords in your head!
+stores password and removes the need for managing passwords in your head!